aparna-1407/CS-6730-Project/index.md

 ### GHG emissions
 <iframe seamless frameborder="0" src="https://public.tableau.com/views/correlation_energy/co2_energy?:language=en-US&:display_count=n&:origin=viz_share_link&embed=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>
+As the countries move to renewable energy sources, the GHG emissions are expected to drop.
+In this visualization, we compare the trend for different countries over the years.
+The countries are divided into different region groups and can also be filtered based on four additional economic categories: (1) G7, (2) G20, (3) BRICS, (4) EU.
+One can change the years and see how the countries change with respect to energy share (on y-axis) and emissions (on x-axis).
+We also give the functionality of changing the x and y axes based on different variables in the data.
+In particular, one can plot renewable and non-renewable energy share on y-axis and greenhouse gas and co2 emissions on x-axis.

+Multiple insights can be gained from such an interactive visualization.
+For example, one can note that emissions from China has dramatically increased over the years while its share in renewable energy has not changed in comparison.
+This can be attributed to its ever-increasing population and GDP that can be noticed from the increasing size of the data mark.

 ### Impact on energy consumtion as consequence of other factors
 <iframe seamless frameborder="0" src="https://public.tableau.com/views/correlation_energy/Correlation?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link&embed=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>